Elites

 Roper, Lou H., and Bertrand van Ruymbeke, eds.
 Constructing Early Modern Empires: Proprietary Ventures in the Atlantic World, 1500–1750.
 Leiden, The Netherlands, and Boston: Brill, 2007.

 A collective book that rehabilitates an understudied phase of the colonization: a majority of early modern colonial settlements began as the private property of a commercial company, of a courtier, or of a syndicate of individuals.
-Makes, for each European empire, a survey of this specific phase of the colonies and its effect on their social structure.
+Makes, for each European empire, a survey of this specific phase of the colonies and its effect on their social structure and their evolution.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.